qlnfm/SuperCCM/docs/doc2.md

 ## Example 2: Adding a Preprocessing Module

-Suppose you developed a novel CCM image preprocessing algorithm that improves image quality and enhances subsequent analysis.
+Suppose you’ve developed a new preprocessing algorithm that improves the quality of CCM images and enhances subsequent analysis.

-You wrap it as a function:
+You wrap your algorithm as a function `ccm_preprocess`:

 ```python
 import numpy as np

 def ccm_preprocess(image: np.ndarray) -> np.ndarray:
     pass